mpdcampbell/selfhosted-services/README.md

 - Consists of two services as it requires a SQL database for caching thumbnails, parsed photo data and smaller file versions for download.
 - I have a [MariaDB](https://github.com/MariaDB/mariadb-docker#readme) container for this (phdb in the docker-compose yml).

-### Shinobi
+### DogCam (Shinobi)
-- [Shinobi](https://gitlab.com/Shinobi-Systems/Shinobi/-/blob/master/README.md) is a CCTV service for viewing and managing an array of camera streams. </br>
+- [Shinobi](https://gitlab.com/Shinobi-Systems/Shinobi/-/blob/master/README.md) is a CCTV service for viewing and managing an array of camera streams.
-- I use it as a web UI to remotely view and record an IP camera for checking on the dog. </br>
+- I use it as a web UI to remotely view and record an IP camera for checking on the dog.
 - Provides security and privacy peace of mind as I can keep the cheap IP camera blocked from external network while Shinobi grabs the feed from local network to expose it externally.

 ### Heimdall